Martha Knieriem, Director

 Each year 70 middle school age musicians take part in our two week long Junior Session.
-Co-directed by Sandy Dennis and Marty Knieriem, our dedicated faculty of professional musicians works to match students with chamber groups and orchestral repertoire that challenge and delight them.
+Directed by Marty Knieriem, our dedicated faculty of professional musicians works to match students with chamber groups and orchestral repertoire that challenge and delight them.
 Every piece our young artists study and rehearse culminates in public performances which happen weekly on Saturdays and Sundays.

 Each student receives at least one private lesson per week, but often teachers meet more frequently with students to review their progress, help them prepare the week’s repertoire, and encourage productive practice habits.
 The faculty reside on campus during the sessions and everyone shares delicious, home-cooked meals together.

 Junior Session is available to students currently enrolled in the 4th, 5th, 6th, 7th, or 8th grade.
 Students are required to attend both weeks of the program.

 We accept students within the following instrument families: